JesuitDallasFTCTeams/AndroidBasicVisionTutorial/README.md

 We will be using an emulated virtual device that we can create in Android Studio to run our OpenCV applications.

 ###Create a Virtual Device
-Our virtual device will use my Macbook Pro's built-in webcam as the emulated phone's back camera.
+Our virtual device will use my Macbook Air's built-in webcam as the emulated phone's back camera.
 We will use a fully emulated camera for the front camera, which we will not use with OpenCV in this tutorial.

 Using the Android Virtual Device Manager, let's create a new virtual device using the AVD icon.